bbbradsmith/SNES_stuff/twoship/readme.txt

 demonstrating standard resolution and then doubled in both axes.

 Rebuild requirements:
+cc65 - put it in a cc65 folder and run build.bat
 python 3 - gfx.py will rebuild the chr/pal/nmt assets
-cc65 - put it in a cc65 folder and run build.bat
+pillow - python image library needed for gfx.py

 Notes:
 https://forums.nesdev.org/viewtopic.php?p=279303